 If that’s not possible, you should avoid placing the head of your bed against the same wall as the door.
 That’s because the sound, movement, and vibration from the opening and closing of the door will greatly impact how you rest.

-Also, there’s usually a walkway on the other side of the wall with the door.
+This also makes sense from a practical point of view since there’s usually a walkway on the other side of the wall with the door.
 Human (or pet) movements along that walkway have the tendency to disrupt your sleep.
 Of course, this assumes that you share a room with someone or if you have other family members living with you.

 The same goes with the toilet, where the flushing of the toilet will be exponentially louder.
-Other times, you may just be annoyed when you water flowing through the pipes.
+Other times, you may just be annoyed when you hear water flowing through the pipes.

 Cure: A strong solid headboard will do most of the job, as it’ll negate many of the sound coming from the other side of the wall.